zuzmuz/PeoPl/README.md

 1. [To read about the motivation and philosophy behind the project](docs/motivation.md)

+The project is in early devolopment, there is a basic incomplete interpreter and an incomplete typechecker.

+## The basics

+PeoPl is a statically typed compiled functional programming language with a bash influence.
+It is an expression only language, which means no statements are allowed in blocks, only top level statements like function and type deckarations are allowed.

+It uses the pipe operator `|>` found in FP to perform functional chaining, however it uses object method syntax.

+It is influence by shell scripting languages where a command takes an input (usually from stdin), with extra arguments, and produces an output (usually to stdout).

+The input of functions is treated differently from function arguments (unlike with regular FP languages), therefor, the syntax resembles Go like function declarations.
+It takes concepts from swift, rust, go, elixir, kotlin, haskell.

+# Why

+Just for fun.

+But also a thought experiment.
+Can I create a minimal programming language with just the most basic concepts but at the same time create something useful.

 # If you want to try it out

 If you have swift installed on mac or linux just clone the project build it, check the tests as examples and try it out.